Javadyakuza/Octus-Integration-Guide/docs/EVER-to-EVM.md

 # EVER to EVM tranfer mechanics overview

-1 - First thing is locking target token in everscale if everscale native token and burning it if ever alien token. see [everscale token types](./concepts.md#everscale-token-types).
+1 - locking target token in everscale if everscale native token and burning it if ever alien token. see [everscale token types](./concepts.md#everscale-token-types).

 2 - through previous transaction the event contract is deployed on everscale and after few second the relayers will confirm it by voting to the event contract.